yanggautier/GCP_Data_Infrastructure_Terraform/README.md

             --if-exists   \
             dvdrental.tar
     ```
-15. Build a customer DBT image and push to github, then Cloud Build will update with new DBT image
+16. Build a customer DBT image and push to github, then Cloud Build will update with new DBT image

-16. Create a Cloudbuild trigger to clean all resources and run the trigger
+17. Create a Cloudbuild trigger to clean all resources and run the trigger

-## Terraform Commands
+## Usefull Terraform Commands

 Initiate Terraform
 ```bash